BetProtocol (BEPRO) Price Reaches $0.0007

-BetProtocol (CURRENCY:BEPRO) traded down 1.7% against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on September 13th.
-BetProtocol has a total market cap of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
-One BetProtocol token can now be bought for about $0.0007 or 0.00000002 BTC on major cryptocurrency exchanges.
-During the last seven days, BetProtocol has traded 6.3% lower against the U.S. dollar.
+BetProtocol (CURRENCY:BEPRO) traded 1.7% lower against the U.S. dollar during the 1-day period ending at 16:00 PM ET on September 14th.
+BetProtocol has a total market cap of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
+In the last seven days, BetProtocol has traded 6.3% lower against the U.S. dollar.
+One BetProtocol token can currently be purchased for about $0.0007 or 0.00000002 BTC on exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.